BARarch/parametric-design-2020/assignment2.md

-# Assignment 2: Getting started with GitHub and Processing 3
+# Assignment 2: Getting started with GitHub and Python

-## GitHub

-### Download git bash

-### Download Course Folder

-### Create a Branch

-### Basic Commads

-## Processing 3

-This program works in either java or python mode.
-Feel free to choose your preference.
-The demos and referencing materials for the course will be written in python.

-### P3.js download
+For this assignment the students will get a feel for the flow of software production and post to the class repository.

+### Accept the invitation
+Each student will have the ability to sumbit their solutions to the class repository.
+Check your email for an invitation from GitHub and accept this invitation.

+### Install Microsoft Studio Code
+Microsoft studio is a code editor you can use to edit files outside of processing. goto ---- in order to download and install.

+Open code from the git Bash window by typing

+        $code .